-The accompanying consolidated financial statements are based on the statutory records with adjustments and reclassifications for the purpose of fair presentation in accordance with International Financial Reporting Standards ("IFRS").
-The accompanying consolidated financial statements are authorized for issue by the directors on 31 January 2019.
+The accompanying consolidated financial statements are based on the statutory records with adjustments and reclassifications for the purpose of fair presentation in accordance with International Financial Reporting Standards ("IFRS") including the requirements of IAS 34 Interim Financial Reporting.
+The accompanying consolidated financial statements are authorized for issue by the directors on 26 April 2019.